If you are looking for information about the Capital One Data Breach 2019: What To Do If You’re Impacted

-This week, Capital One formally issued data breach notification letters to an undisclosed number of its customers, stemming from unauthorized activity between January and April of this year.
+In August 2017, Capital One formally issued data breach notification letters to an undisclosed number of its customers, stemming from unauthorized activity between January and April.

 There are a number of different ways a data breach can occur.
 While some of us might envision highly-skilled hackers infiltrating a network from the other side of the world, it’s just as likely that the culprit was someone who worked for the organization.
 Some data breaches expose account credentials or personal information belonging to millions of customers, while other breaches compromise 200 customers’ files through a lost or missing USB drive.
 However it comes about, the end result is the same: sensitive information has been released that could impact an individual’s identity.

 That’s why it’s important to read data breach notification letters carefully, should you ever receive one.
 The letter will outline what information was accessed, how it was believed to have been compromised, what action the company will take moving forward, and instructions for the affected customers.
 If the situation warrants, the company may offer credit monitoring service and will provide details on how to sign up.

 Capital One has had to issue such a letter this week to affected customers following an “inside job” data breach.
 According to the notification, a now-former employee looked at customer records without authorization; since those records contain personal identifiable information like birth dates, account numbers and Social Security numbers, Capital One has to treat this situation seriously.

 A reported statistic from a previous Capital One data breach in 2014 highlights an interesting problem.
 While the overall number of data breaches continues to increase each year, the percentage of those data breaches that were caused by an employee with unauthorized access has remained fairly steady at around 30% of all data breach events.